PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 - `nginx-metrics.damdiel.com`

 ## Kubernetes
-The K3s project is used as the basic for the Kubernetes cluster.
+The K3s project is used as the basis for the Kubernetes cluster.
 The control plane and nodes are provisioned with Terraform and then configured with Ansible.

 ### Namespaces
 A number of namespaces are used to logically divide the Kubernetes cluster semantically: